shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 So anything might be relevant - tech stack, packages, tooling, coding conventions, code design, testing conventions, etc. etc.

 The central point here is that we will not "continue to write code like we do now plus add AI".
+The specifications,
-The specifications, design, coding practices, testing and workflows will change in a substantial way.
+design, coding practices, testing and workflows will change in a substantial way.

-The main reason I believe this will happen is that any way I look at it, the current common practices will simply make it very hard to implement some of the most important improvements that are coming.
-The easiest way to make AI much more productive is to build the software in a way that "fits" the AI from the ground up.

-The way a project is written makes a difference to how easy it is for AI to help with it.

-For example:
-- Meaningless variable names are more difficult for an AI agent than clear and precise names.
-- A Function argument that is a statically typed data structures is easier for an AI agent than if that argument has no type information and there was no way to know what's in it than running the code.

-These are simple examples, but they

-But for this if we build these code bases from the ground up in a way that takes AI into account.
-This is

-I've come to the conclusion that the way forward goes through something I think of as **AI-first design patterns** and **AI-first frameworks** that will use these patterns in a systematic way.

 ## Design patterns
 I'll refer to these aspects of the code as "design patterns".